SouLayman2022/Windows_11_and_Office_Activation/README.md

 ## **Method 3: Use Command-Line to Disable Updates**

-You can also use the Command Prompt to stop and disable Windows Update services.
+Use the Command Prompt to stop and disable Windows Update services.

 ### Method 1:
 sc stop wuauserv